How 2021 Changed Me

 Although I tend to share a lot with you all, I have kept a lot to myself lately.
 You may have noticed that all my social channels went dark at the end of last year.
 Truthfully, everything went dark for me at the end of last year.
 Before launching into another year, I wanted to share with you how 2021 changed me.

 It has taken me four months to go through the depths of the darkness we can all sometimes experience.
-In just the last few weeks I have began to feel more like myself again.
+In just the last few weeks I have begun to feel more like myself again.
 A welcome feeling.

 So much of my job is sharing intimate and emotional experiences with you and your family.
 You all let me into your space just days after welcoming a newborn.
 Sometimes I get to be there for your baby's first breath, the moment you become a parent.
 The last two years have been filled with family reunions, happy tears, and hearts broken over changed plans.
 I feel lucky to be there with you and to document these moments for you.